loong218-toast/AlgoTrading-analysis/README.md

 # AlgoTrading-analysis
-Algorithmic Trading and Analysis

-Trading with time series forecasting using LSTM
+Trading with time series forecasting using LSTM and other calculations